liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/11-ntlm-authentication.markdown

 domain, it is hard to beat the user experience that NTLM authentication can provide.

-Please remember that in order to use NTLM SSO, your @product@ instance authentication type must be set to screen name *and* that all users have been imported from your active directory.
+Please remember that in order to use NTLM SSO, your @sharepoint@ instance authentication type must be set to screen name *and* that all users have been imported from your active directory.
 If this is not acceptable for your
-@product@ implementation, then another SSO solution (such as CAS) can be used as a broker between your portal and the NTLM authentication process.
+@sharepoint@ implementation, then another SSO solution (such as CAS) can be used as a broker between your portal and the NTLM authentication process.